mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option::  --no-headers, -h

-   Do not display the column headers.
+   Do not display column headers.
 This option is ignored for GRID-format output.

 .. option:: --quiet, -q